jamiedidthis/quartz/content/notes/flow, don’t force.md

 wúwéi ér wúbùwéi. ( «Dàodéjīng»)
 Do nothing and everything is done.

 (Or rather, do nothing and let things take their own course.
-Perhaps the closest translation is *no unnatural action* instead of no action at all.)
+Perhaps the closest translation is *no unnatural, forceful action* instead of no action at all.)

 ---